johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-18-static-web-apps-cli-improve-performance-with-vite-server-proxy/index.md

 [run]     at TCPConnectWrap.afterConnect [as oncomplete] (node:net:1555:16)
 ```

-But stick with `http://127.0.0.1:4280` and you should be fine.
+If you stick with `http://127.0.0.1:4280` and you should be fine.
+I discovered the workaround from [this GitHub issue](https://github.com/vitejs/vite/discussions/7620#discussioncomment-5689650).

 ## Comparing performance

-With this in place, we are free to browse to both `http://localhost:5173` and `http://localhost:4280` - both ports will show our app running.
-Going to `http://localhost:5173` is using Vite as the proxy, going to `http://localhost:4280` is using the Static Web Apps CLI as the proxy.
+With the Vite `server.proxy` configuration in place, our app is now usable on 2 ports.
+We can browse to both `http://localhost:5173` and `http://localhost:4280` - both ports will show our app running.
+Going to `http://localhost:5173` is using Vite directly for static assets and proxying back to `http://localhost:4280` for API / auth.
+Going to `http://localhost:4280` is using the Static Web Apps CLI to proxy to Vite for static assets, uses itself for auth and proxies any API requests.

 I'm going to take a medium sized app and run it with both configurations.
 I'll then use the Chrome DevTools to compare the performance of the two configurations.
 It'll be a basic test, but it should give us an idea of the performance difference.